-FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE PARTY METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS CITY OF AUSTIN ACTION ITEMS 1 Raise awareness at the state level about the negative Impacts of 3x rent (ability to pay) rules on persons reliant on unearned income that is not counted toward this rule by landlords.
-Monitor growing support for Source of Income protections at the federal level and among like-minded states.
-Dispartities in housing cost burden, displacement, increasingly limited neighborhcods in which to use Housing Choice Youchers, and availability of rentai housing to accommodate needs associated with disability, language access, national origin, and rental history.
+FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE PARTY METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS CITY OF AUSTIN ACTION ITEMS 1 Raise awareness at the state level about the negative impacts of 3x rent (ability to pay) rules on persons reliant on unsamed income that is not counted toward this rule by landlords.
+Monitor growing support for Source of income protections at the federal level and among like-minded states.
+Disparties in housing cost burden, displacement, increasingly limited neighborhoods in which to use Housing Choice Vouchers, and availability of rental housing to accommodate needs associated with disability, language access, national origin, and rental history.
 City of Austin Ongoing: raise awareness through the City Intergovernmental Relations Office, city leadership and city advocacy groups, and communication with receptive leaders at the state level.
-HACA will provide statistics and demographics as it relates to lease-up time upon voucher issuance, voucher turn-back rates, and GIS maps showing HCV landlord locations across the City 2 Implement Displacement Mitigation Strategies and Housing Blueprint action thems that are related to Disproportionate Housing Needs identified in this AI.
-Continue to direct resources to addressing disproportionate needs.
-Displacement which disproportionalely affects.
-Aftican Americans, persons of Hispanic descent, Native Americans, persons with disabilities, large families.
-City of Austin Metrics and milestones will align with the City's Strategic Housing Blueprint and displacement miligation strategies.
-Specific strategies will include: 1) Prioritize City-subsidized affordable units that are appropriately sized for households or are at risk or experiencing displacement; 2) increase participation of communities of color in funding investment recommendations and include cultural displacement in decision making; 3) incorporate robust tenant protections in City-supported housing; 4) Expand density bonus programs to serve < 60% AMI households; 5) Affirmatively market NHCD-subsidized properties to people of color mitgentrying areas; 6) Pilot a neighborhood-based process to mitgate displacement by better connecting leopile homeowners with property tax exemptions, connecting lenants facing displacement with assistance, expanding home repair programs in gentifying areas, supporting assistance to tenants facing eviction, iand banking in gentrifying areas, increasing fair housing enforcement and education. relocation period.
-3 Through the Working Group, provide leadership and technical assistance to regional partners as they explore similar approaches.
+HACA will provide statistics and demographics as it relates to lease-up time upon voucher issuance, voucher fum-back rates, and GIS maps showing HCV landford locations across the City 2 Implement Displacement Mitigation Strategies and Housing Blueprint action items that are related to Disproportionate Housing Needs Identified in this AL Continue to direct resources to addressing disproportionate needs.
+Displacement which disproportionately affects: African Americans, persons of Hispanic descent, Native Americans, persons with disabilities, large families.
+City of Austin Metrics and milestones will align with the City's Strategic Housing Blueprint and displacement mitigation strategies.
+Specific strategies will include: 1) Prioritize City-subsidized affordable units that are appropriately sized for households or are at risk or experiencing displacement, 2) increase participation of communities of color in funding investment recommendations and include cultural displacement in decision making; 3) incorporate robust tenant protections in City-supported housing; 4) Expand density bonus programs to serve < 60% AMI households; 5) Affirmatively market NHCD-subsidized properties to people of color in genitrifying areas; 6) Pilot a neighborhood-based process to mitigate displacement by better connecting people of color with resources to mitigate displacement which could include: an affordable unit database, connecting eligible homeowners with property tax exemptions, connecting lenants facing displacement with assistance, expanding home repair programs in gentrifying areas, supporting assistance to tenants facing eviction, land banking in gentrifying areas, increasing fair housing enforcement and education.
+3.5 3 Through the Working Group, provide leadership and technical assistance to regional partners as they explore similar approaches.
 This will include the effectiveness of the equity and inclusion framework currently being implemented within City of Austin departments.
 Capacity limitations to implement fair housing action items that are impactful and long-lasting.
 City of Austin To be delemined.
-Not applicable 4 Encourage developers and landlords who benefit from public All jurisdictions as Developers' policies should align with the best practices in HACA will continue to educate prospective landiords in the funding and development incentives to adopt reasonable policies on tenant criminal history, accept legal unearmed income in consideration of the ability to pay rent, and not discriminate based on source of income. requirements and criminal history policies on persons with disabilities, single parents, persons in recovery (considered by the Federal Fair Housing Act as having a disability). part of funding allocations the Reentry Roundtable guilde.
-Housing Choice Voucher programs regarding the benefits of participating in providing housing to our voucher holders.
-Additionally, our subsidiary, AArCs properties accept voucher holders at all of their developed and/or acquired properties.
-This provides greater choice for voucher holders who may otherwise not quality based on the 3x rent income requirements.
+Not applicable 4 Encourage developers and landlords who benefit from public funding and development incentives to adopt reasonable policies on tenant criminal history, accept legal unearmed income in consideration of the ability to pay rent, and not discriminate based on source of income.
+Disproportionate effect of 3x rent income requirements and criminal history policies on persons with disabilities, single parents, persons in recovery (considered by the Federal Fair Housing Act as having a disability).
+Developers' policies should align with the best practices in the Reentry Roundtable guide.
+HACA will continue to educate prospective landlords in the Housing Choice Voucher programs regarding the benefits of participating in providing housing to our voucher holders.
+Additionally, our subsidiary, AAHC's properties accept voucher holders at all of their developed and/or acquired properties.
+This provides greater choice for voucher holders who may otherwise not qualify based on the 3x rent income requirements.